Argument III

 Dennis Fischer continued:

 The entire point we are making is that while you are powerless to compel a non-believer to keep the Sabbath holy, you do have the power, and the obligation, to refuse to allow them to impose their lawlessness on you.
 The UCG is arguing just the opposite.
-They contend that because you cannot compel the un-believer to keep the Sabbath, you may now seek them out and avail yourself of the benefits of their Sabbath-breaking.
+They contend that because you cannot compel the un-believer to keep the Sabbath, you may now proactively seek them out and purchase the benefits of their Sabbath-breaking.
 That is what they do every time they dine out on the Sabbath.
 How can any true follower of Christ preach such nonsense?

 Respectfully,